mianger22/ar_order_bahmut/ar_libraries/aframe-master/docs/introduction/interactions-and-controllers.md

 objects.
 The hand-controls component works on top of both Vive and Oculus Touch controllers by:

-- Setting both the vive-controls and meta-touch-controls component
+- Setting both the vive-controls and oculus-touch-controls component
 - Overriding the controller models with a simple hand model
 - Mapping Vive-specific and Oculus Touch-specific events to hand events and gestures (e.g., `gripdown` and `triggerdown` to `thumbup`)